-One Sunday at church, Connie noticed a Children's Inn poster in the women's bathroom.
+One Sunday at church, Connie noticed a Children’s Home Shelter for Family Safety poster in the women's bathroom.
 The poster said it was a place that could help victims of domestic violence with crisis shelter, counseling, safety planning, support groups, and more.
 She committed the address to memory, fearful that if she wrote it down her husband would find it in her purse and demand to know what it was for.

 Only two days later, she was grateful that she had memorized the address.
 That evening after supper, her husband viciously slapped their 11-year old son for leaving his skateboard in the driveway.
 It was the first time his physical abuse was directed at one of their children.
 That was the last straw for Connie.
-When her husband left for work the next morning, she packed a bag for herself and for each of her kids, picked them up from school a little earlier than usual, and made their way to the address she had memorized for Children's Inn.
+When her husband left for work the next morning, she packed a bag for herself and for each of her kids, picked them up from school a little earlier than usual, and made their way to the address she had memorized for Children’s Home Shelter for Family Safety.

 Jasmine was five years old when her parents divorced.
 One day, Mom dropped Jasmine off with Dad and never returned to pick her up.
 Dad noticed that Jasmine was very needy and was overly anxious when he would leave the room.
 She talked of being locked up for long periods of time when she lived with Mom.
 Jasmine was aggressive, would break things, scratch her face, and pull out her hair.